The Grasping Of Qi, A Lifeforce In Winter

 The Role of the Kidneys

-In Traditional Chinese medicine (TCM), the kidney’s anchor and root us to keep our heads clear and our courage intact.
-The kidneys in TCM are the root of life, the foundation of our very being and the lifeforce that keeps us living.
-These medium sized organs located near the surface on your back are responsible for the health of your bones, teeth, ears, and hair.
-Kidney function governs reproduction and growth and these organs pair with the lungs to metabolize water through respiration.
-When kidney qi or energy is low, the kidneys float, ungrounded and unrooted, and fear and anxiety become our dominant emotions, ruling our lives in an unhealthy emotional cycle.
+In Traditional Chinese medicine (TCM), the kidneys anchor and root us to keep our heads clear and our courage intact.
+The kidneys in TCM are the root of life, the foundation of our very being, and the lifeforce that keeps us living.
+Located near the surface of your lower back, the kidneys are responsible for the health of your bones, teeth, ears, and hair.
+Kidney function governs reproduction and growth and pairs with the lungs to metabolize water through respiration.
+When kidney qi/energy is low, the kidneys float, ungrounded and unrooted, and fear and anxiety become our dominant emotions, ruling our lives in an unhealthy emotional cycle.

 The Battery that Powers Your Life

 Let’s think of your kidneys as your batteries.
-When you get new batteries for your electronics, they are at full strength and able to power your device for a long time.
-As the batteries are depleted through use of the device, they begin to lose potency and need to be recharged, and eventually replaced.
-We don’t want to replace your kidneys!
-So let’s recharge them.
+When you get new batteries for your electronic devices, they are at full strength and able to power your device for quite awhile.
+As the batteries are depleted through the use of the device, they begin to lose potency and need to be recharged, and eventually replaced.
+But we don’t want to replace your kidneys!
+So how do we l recharge them?

-• Drink water—Unlike batteries, the kidneys are also filters and they need to be flushed to work to their fullest capacity and provide us with energy and life-force.
+• Drink water—Unlike batteries, the kidneys are also filters and they need to be flushed to work to their fullest capacity and provide us with energy and life force.
 Drinking an adequate amount of water – the rule of thumb is half your body weight in ounces—aids the kidneys in filtering out waste from the blood to keep it flowing.
 The fluidity of the blood taxes the kidneys less and keeps the battery from being further depleted.
-Remember that too much water can be problematic, flushing out too many electrolytes (calcium, magnesium and potassium) which can weaken muscles including the heart.
+Remember that too much water can be problematic, flushing out electrolytes (calcium, magnesium and potassium) and weakening muscles including the heart.

-• Get Away— Taking time off from your daily routine to rest and enjoy life is essential downtime.
-Viewing a coastal sunrise or spending time in a mountain meadow can fill you with joy and a sense of beauty.
-These experiences help to recharge our soul and boost feel-good chemicals like serotonin and dopamine.
-This makes our brain happy and gives us a time out from daily stress and kidney depletion.
+• Take a Break— Taking time off from your daily routine to rest and enjoy life is essential.
+Viewing a sunrise or spending time in a greenspace can fill you with joy and a sense of beauty.
+These experiences help to recharge your soul and boost feel-good chemicals like serotonin and dopamine, making your brain happy and giving you a time out from daily stress and kidney depletion.

-• Mindfulness—Meditation, yoga and mindful breathing will rejuvenate the organs by moving, detoxing, resting and boosting them.
+• Find Your Mindful—Meditation, yoga and mindful breathing detox, boost, rest and rejuvenate the organs.
 Both the body and the mind get a break from routine stressors and the digestive system is strengthened, easing worries and resting the kidneys and adrenal glands.
 Your whole body wins with mindfulness!

-• Gratitude—Actively being thankful and grateful for what you have gives the body a natural hormonal boost.
-When you speak out loud how glad you are to be alive, how thankful you are for clean air and water, or your happiness at having love of friends and family, you are getting a dose of good chemicals that relax the body and power and empower you to go forward.
+• Get Grateful—Actively being thankful and grateful for what you have gives the body a natural hormonal boost.
+When you voice out loud how glad you are to be alive, how thankful you are for clean air and water, or how happy you are for the love of friends and family, you are getting a dose of good chemicals that relax your body and empower you to move forward.
 The kidneys recognize this as the will to live and the power to be in control of your future.

 Why We Fear

 When something “scares us to death” our will to push past that and live comes from the kidneys.
 The feeling of fear was an elemental response meant to keep us alive when we were closer to animals than humans, existing through action and reaction and not intellectualizing our way through activities.
-Animals act from instincts and they react based on their need to avoid danger long enough to procreate and generate offspring.
-Animals avoid situations that can harm them, and they do this through accessing the memory of what originally caused the fear.
-Hunger will eventually motivate them to venture out in search of food, where they must face their fears.
-The will to live, situated in the kidneys, literally drives the stomach to venture out and find a source of food.
+Animals act from instinct and they react based on their need to avoid danger long enough to procreate and generate offspring.
+Animals avoid situations that can harm them, and they do this by accessing the memory of what originally caused the fear.
+Hunger will eventually motivate them to venture out in search of food, and the will to live, situated in the kidneys, literally drives the stomach to venture out and find a source of food.

 One of the partner organs of the kidneys in TCM is the bladder, a pairing that is also acknowledged in Western medicine.
 When someone is recounting a story of being extremely frightened, they may say, “I was so scared I thought I would wet my pants!”
 This could be attributed to the fight or flight response of the adrenal glands when your brain signals your nervous system that your life is in danger.
 The adrenals, small triangular organs that sit atop your kidneys, are responsible for that adrenaline surge when your brain signals your body to kick into action.

 Your adrenals exist to respond to stress.
-Adrenaline, or epinephrine hormones, are what keep you in balance when there is a stressor present such as fear.
+Adrenaline, or epinephrine hormones, are what keep you in balance when a stressor like fear is present.
 These hormones are made up of aldosterone which regulates blood pressure.
-The body automatically signals a urinary urgency when the hormones are in excess to keep the balance of your bodily systems.
-Traditional Chinese medicine is based in the fundamental concept of balance in all aspects of your emotional and physical health.
+The body automatically signals a urinary urgency when the hormones are in excess to keep balance in your organ systems.
+Traditional Chinese medicine is based on the fundamental concept of balance in all aspects of your emotional and physical health.

-Since we are not out in the Serengeti getting chased by lions, why are we living in a time of frequent complaints of urinary incontinence and kidney burnout?
+We are no longer out on the savanna being chased by lions so why are we frequently finding urinary incontinence and kidney burnout?
 Have we worried and worked ourselves so hard over the last century that we have damaged our kidney system?
 The kidneys can be weakened and lose their power through overwork, emotional strain, chronic illness, excessive sexual activity, and aging.

 The Kidney-Brain Connection

-When the kidneys are in good health, firm and strong we react to fear and anxiety-inducing stimuli in a more reasonable and relaxed manner.
-If a lion were chasing you, your brain and adrenals would react quickly, with instantaneous reflex actions to keep you from harm.
-In our modern world, most of the time we do not encounter life threatening, fearful situations.
+When the kidneys are in good health, firm, and strong we react to fear and anxiety-inducing stimuli in a more reasonable and relaxed manner.
+If a lion were chasing you, your brain and adrenals would react instantaneously to keep you from harm.
+In our modern world, we do not often encounter life-threatening situations.
 A strongly worded text from your boss shouldn’t engage your hormones and send you into a heart-palpitating whirlwind of fear and anxiety.

 When the kidneys are healthy, the mind is strong and steady and you make concise choices, without scattered, hurried or worried thoughts.
 Fear doesn’t enter the decision-making process.
 The flight or fight hormones are reserved for the next roller coaster ride.